 Dr. Perry Spitzer’s enthusiasm for veterinary medicine started as a child growing up on a mixed farm with purebred Charolais cattle near Barrhead, Alberta.
 Perry graduated from the Western College of Veterinary Medicine in 1988.
 He married Corinne and spent 3 years in mixed animal practice in Barrhead.
 When the opportunity arose to pursue veterinary medicine in the North Peace in 1991, Perry, Corinne, and their newborn son moved to Fort St. John.
 Perry enjoys all aspects of mixed veterinary practice, with strong ties to large animal veterinary medicine and the beef industry.
 Outside work, Perry enjoys outdoor activities, farming and his own livestock.

 Dr. Corinne Spitzer

 Dr. Corinne Spitzer’s (née Wood) roots are in the Peace country.
 She grew up on a beef ranch along the Beatton River, north of Fort St. John.
 Corinne married Perry in 1988 and completed her veterinary degree at the Western College of Veterinary Medicine in 1989.
 She practiced in mixed animal veterinary practices in Westlock and Barrhead Alberta for 2 years, before rejoining the North Peace Veterinary Clinic as a veterinarian in 1991.
 Corinne has fulfilled most roles within North Peace Veterinary Clinic from high school student to practice owner and manager.
-Her personal life revolves around family life with Perry and their 3 children, with interests in gardening, livestock production and the outdoors.
+Her personal life revolves around family and farm life with interests in gardening, livestock production, photography and the outdoors.